We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro.Alert claims it can protect vulnerable programs by fighting against backdoor attacks.

 Using a backdoor, an individual may get access to a computer system or encrypted data by circumventing the system’s normal security safeguards.
-For debugging or other reasons, a developer may include a backdoor in a program or operating system that may be accessed by other developers.
+For debugging or other reasons, a developer may include a backdoor in a program or operating system that other developers may access.

 As a consequence, remote access to resources inside an application, such as databases and file servers, is allowed, allowing offenders the ability to remotely issue system instructions and update malware without being physically present.